Togo: Government

 Gnassingbé won re-election in the March 2010 presidential election, taking 61% of the vote against Jean-Pierre Fabre from UFC, who had been backed by an opposition coalition called FRAC (Republican Front for Change).
-Electoral observers noted "procedural errors" and technical problems, and the opposition did not recognize the results, claiming irregularities had affected the outcome.
+Electoral observers noted "procedural errors" and technical problems, and the opposition did not recognise the results, claiming irregularities had affected the outcome.
 Periodic protests against Faure Gnassingbé followed the election.
 In May 2010, opposition leader Gilchrist Olympio announced that he would enter into a power-sharing deal with the government, a coalition arrangement which provides UFC with eight ministerial posts.
 In June 2012, electoral reforms prompted protesters to take to the street in Lomé for days; protesters sought a return to the 1992 constitution that would re-establish presidential term limits.
 July 2012 saw the resignation of the prime minister, Gilbert Houngbo.
 Days later, the commerce minister, Kwesi Ahoomey-Zunu, was named to lead the new government.
 In the same month, the home of opposition leader Jean-Pierre Fabre was raided by security forces, and thousands of protesters again rallied publicly against the government crackdown.

 In April 2015, Gnassingbé was re-elected for a third term.
 In February 2020, Gnassingbé was again re-elected for his fourth presidential term.
 The opposition had accusations of fraud and irregularities.
 The Gnassingbé family has ruled Togo since 1967, making it Africa's longest lasting dynasty.

 2024 constitutional reform

 In March 2024, Gnassingbé presented a new constitution.
 One of the constitutional changes in the new constitution has Togo go from being under a presidential system to being under a parliamentary system, as well as weakening the power of the president, it becoming a mostly ceremonial role; strengthening the power of parliament; and strengthening the power of the prime minister and renaming the office "President of the Council of Ministers" (French: Président du Conseil des Ministres).
 The term of the new office will be six years, renewable indefinitely, whereas the term of the president is lowered to four from the previous five, renewable once.
 In April 2024, the Togolese parliament voted in favour of the new constitution and the new constitution was officially adopted on 6 May 2024.

 The reform officially came into effect on 3 May 2025, where the first indirect election of the country was held.
-Jean-Lucien Savi de Tové was uninamously elected as the new president, while Gnassingbé became the president of the Council of Ministers.
+Jean-Lucien Savi de Tové was unanimously elected as the new president, while Gnassingbé became the president of the Council of Ministers.
 Aged nearly 86, Savi de Tové is the oldest ever president in history.